Kitenge

 A kitenge serves as an inexpensive, informal piece of clothing that is often decorated with a wide variety of colors, patterns and even political slogans.

-The printing on the cloth is done by a traditional batik technique.
-These are known as wax prints and the design is equally as bright and detailed on the obverse side of the fabric.
-Today, wax prints are commercially made and are almost completely roller printed with less color bleeding through to the obverse side.
+The printing on the cloth is done by an industrialised version of the traditional batik technique, which originated in Indonesia.
+These are known as wax prints, and the design is just as bright and detailed on the obverse side of the fabric.
+Today, wax prints are commercially produced and are mostly roller printed, with less color bleeding through to the obverse side.
 Many of the designs have a meaning.
 A large variety of religious and political designs are found as well as traditional tribal patterns.
 The cloth is used as material for dresses, blouses and pants as well.

 Uses

-Kitenges can be used on occasions and in many ways either symbolically or for practical reasons.
+Kitenges can be used on various occasions and in many ways, both symbolically and practically.
 Kitenges are used in different settings to convey messages.
 The following list demonstrates uses of the cloths.